hanhanwu/Hanhan_Applied_DataScience/Learning_Notes.md

 * Paired Sample t-test - Compare the means for 1 group at 2 times/conditions
 * [Reference][12]

+## Comparing Distribution vs Checking Identicalness vs Checking Distance
+* Recently I just realized, when comparing 2 distributions, even if they look very close in visualization, t-test or chi2 may still show larger difference then those having more visual difference.
+So currently, `K-L score` is what I'm using now.
+* Also `pearson correlation` can be better than t-test, chi2 when the date values in a list are not in the same scale.

 ## Prove better than Random Guessing
 * The baseline of ROC is the random guess line, below it means the results are worse than random guess.
   * [Understanding ROC random guessing][8]